Reduce your CO2 emissions: get started now

 3. Make transport more sustainable

-A good opportunity for increasing your sustainability is to switch to electric driving.
-In the budget for 2022, the subsidies that help entrepreneurs with this have been expanded.
-The Royal Dutch Touring Club ANWB lists a top 10 of the most fuel-efficient cars (in Dutch).
+A good opportunity for increasing your sustainability is to switch to electric driving or a hydrogen-powered car.
 If you transport goods or deliver packages, you can also look into combining loads or working with other transporters.
-Van der Rijt says that investments of this kind have a short payback period.

 You also reduce your CO2 emissions by travelling less.
 It helps your emissions to have employees work from home more often, or to encourage them to come by public transport or bicycle.
 The government has set up schemes to stimulate cycling.